-AASB 3.B64(f)(i)

-The acquisition of Goodtech was settled in cash of \$16,058,000.

-AASB 3.B64(g)(i-iii) AASB 3.B67(b)(i-iii) The purchase agreement included an additional consideration of \$1,310,000, payable only if the average profits of Goodtech for 2012 and 2013 exceed a target level agreed by both parties.
-The additional consideration will be paid on 1 April 2014.
+AASB 3.B64(f)(i) Consideration transferred The acquisition of Goodtech was settled in cash of \$16,058,000.
+AASB 3.B64(g)(i-iii) AASB 3.B67(b)(i-iii) The purchase agreement included an additional consideration of \$1,310,000, payable only if the average profits of Goodtech for 2013 and 2014 exceed a target level agreed by both parties.
+The additional consideration will be paid on 1 October 2014.
 The \$600,000 fair value of the contingent consideration liability initially recognised represents the present value of the Group's probability-weighted estimate of the cash outflow.
-It reflects management's estimate of a 50% probability that the targets will be achieved and is discounted using an interest rate of 4.4%.
-As at 31 December 2012, there have been no changes in the estimate of the probable cash outflow but the liability has increased to \$620,000 due to the unwinding of the discount.
+It reflects management's estimate of a 50% probability that the targets will be achieved and is discounted using an interest rate of 4.4% .
+As at 30 June 2013, there have been no changes in the estimate of the probable cash outflow but the liability has increased to \$620,000 due to the unwinding of the discount.
+AASB 3.B64(m) Acquisition-related costs amounting to \$223,000 are not included as part of consideration transferred and have been recognised as an expense in the consolidated statement of profit or loss and other comprehensive income, as part of other expenses.
+AASB 3.B64(h)(i-iii) Identifiable net assets The fair value of the trade and other receivables acquired as part of the business combination amounted to \$7,792,000, with a gross contractual amount of \$7,867,000.

-AASB 3.B64(m)

-Acquisition-related costs amounting to \$223,000 are not included as part of consideration transferred and have been recognised as an expense in the consolidated statement of comprehensive income, as part of other expenses.

-Identifiable net assets

-AASB 3.B64(h)(i-iii)

-The fair value of the trade and other receivables acquired as part of the business combination amounted to \$7,792,000, with a gross contractual amount of \$7,867,000.
 As of the acquisition date, the Group's best estimate of the contractual cash flow not expected to be collected amounted to \$75,000.
+AASB 3.67(e) AASB 136.133 AASB 3.B64(k) Goodwill Goodwill of \$2,438,000 is primarily related to growth expectations, expected future profitability, the substantial skill and expertise of Goodtech's workforce and expected cost synergies.
+Goodwill has been allocated to cash-generating units at 30 June 2013.
+The goodwill that arose from this business combination is not expected to be deductible for tax purposes.